 “Pretty much everyone contracts RSV by the time they are two years old.
 Furthermore, that first infection doesn’t protect us from later infections.
 So, we have healthy children and even adults continuing to get infected.
 They think they just have a minor cold but it’s actually RSV, and they end up spreading the virus—exposing infants even more,” explains Dr. Bhat.
 “While maternal immunization won’t stop the virus from traveling around the community, it focuses in on protecting those who need it the most – the youngest of infants.”

 Momentum is building as developers design vaccines specifically for maternal immunization.
 RSV vaccines are among these and could be available as soon as 2021 if successful.
-Other maternal vaccines are in earlier stages of development, including a vaccine coming out of South Africa against Group B Streptococcus with support from CVIA.
+Other maternal vaccines are in earlier stages of development, including a vaccine against Group B Streptococcus with support from CVIA.
 Efforts are underway to help the global health community get ready for these kinds of tools, including through the Advancing Maternal Immunization (AMI) initiative—a collaboration of experts coordinated by PATH and the World Health Organization to support decision-making around RSV maternal immunization.